31 Mar Four Ways to Prepare for Meetings that Deliver Real Value

 - Be mindful of your set-up logistics

-After you’ve checked those dots and ensured your plan is on target, think about the details that can greatly affect the atmosphere and success of a meeting.
+After you’ve checked those boxes and ensured your plan is on target, think about the details that can greatly affect the atmosphere and success of a meeting.
 Are you meeting in a place conducive to the topic at hand?
 With a Starbucks on every corner, it sure can be convenient (which is important!) but the close proximity to your neighbors might be seen as a negative.
 If you are inviting them to your office because seeing the facilities is an important part of the conversation, avoiding prime rush hour can lift everyone’s moods.
 Even what you wear… if you are in a casual dress environment but are meeting at client’s professional attire office, you might feel a bit out of place.

 These things sound simple, but they take some work.
 The pay-off, though can be huge.
 Set yourself up for success in your communications and to make your meetings effective and enjoyable!